 Budgeting Tips for Your RV Trip

-The research done on cost comparisons confirms RVing is the most affordable way to vacation and travel.
+The research done on cost comparisons confirms that RVing is the most affordable way to vacation and travel.
 We feel we are getting much more for our money than other means of travel.
 Since RVs provide transportation, lodging, and capability to prepare your own meals in one package, you control most costs and seldom find hidden surprises.
-You can go to extreme measures and do what is referred to as “dry dock” or “boon-docking” which is a term used for staying overnight with no hook ups in a Wal-Mart or other similar large parking lot that allows you not only a chance to restock your cupboards and necessity items.
+You can take advantage of , what is referred to as, “dry dock” or “boon-docking” which is a term used for staying overnight with no hook ups in a Wal-Mart, Loves, Pilot or other similar large parking lot that allows you not only a chance to restock your cupboards and necessity items.
 Dry docking only requires asking the manager of the location to let them know you plan to stay overnight.
 Some local government rules and regulations may not allow this, and is not the fault of the local business.

 Planning Pays Off